b-twice/arcgis-rest-toolbox/README.md

 ## Rest Service Toolbox

-Toolbox for working with the ArcGIS Rest Service for ArcGIS Online.
-Run restservices.py (compatible with Python 2.6+) from python or port restservices_toolbox over into a python toolbox (introduced in ArcGIS 10.1) and run from there.
+Toolbox for working with ArcGIS's Rest Service in tandum with ArcGIS Online.
+Run restservices.py (compatible with Python 2.6 - 2.7) from python or port restservices_toolbox over into a python toolbox (introduced in ArcGIS 10.1) and run from there.

 Functionality includes: